BinPAC

 };

-When "flow" is added to top level context analyzer, it enables use of &oneline and &length in "record" type. flow buffers data when there is not enough to evaluate the record and dispatches data for evaluation when the threshold is reached.
+When “flow” is added to top level context analyzer, it enables use of &online and &length in “record” type. flow buffers data when there is not enough to evaluate the record and dispatchs data for evaluation when the threshold is reached.

 When flowunit is used, the analyzer uses flow buffer to handle incremental input and provide support for &oneline/&length.
 For further detail on this, see Buffering.